GLWN/task-manager/README.md

 Features :
 - Simple CRUD task manager based on react and react-redux hooks.
+- Persistent data with localStorage.
-- Redux store behaviour controlled by useDispatch and useSelector hooks (no need to use mapStateToProps and mapDispatchToProps anymore)
+- Redux store behaviour controlled by useDispatch and useSelector hooks (no need to use mapStateToProps and mapDispatchToProps anymore).
-- Change tasks order easily
+- Change tasks order easily.
 - Works on desktop and mobile, made with Sass styling.

 Upcoming features :
-- Priority system
+- Priority system.
-- Subtasks
+- Subtasks.
-- Task check behaviour
+- Task check behaviour.
-- Full testing solution
+- Full testing solution.

 Upcoming advanced features :
-- Drag & Drop (desktop only)
+- Drag & Drop (desktop only).
-- Color system for tasks
+- Color system for tasks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).